Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Semistable models of

-\subsection{Semistable models of $\proj^1$}
+\section{Semistable models of $\proj^1$}

-We now introduce some notation that will be used for the remainder of \S\ref{CHbackground}.
-Let $X \cong \proj^1_K$, where $K$ is a characteristic zero complete discretely valued field with algebraically closed residue field $k$ of characteristic $p>0$ (e.g., $K = \rats_p^{ur}$).
-Let $R$ be the valuation ring of $K$.
-Write $v$ for the valuation on $R$.
-We normalize by setting $v(p) = 1$.
+Let $R$ be a mixed characteristic $(0, p)$ complete discrete valuation ring with residue field $k$ and fraction field $K$.
+If $X$ is a smooth curve over $K$, then a \emph{semistable} model for $X$ is a relative flat curve $X_R \to \Spec R$ with $X_R \times_R K \cong X$ and semistable special fiber (i.e., the special fiber is reduced with only ordinary double points for singularities).
+If $X_R$ is smooth, it is called a \emph{smooth model}.

-\subsubsection{Models}
+\subsection{Models}

-Fix a smooth model $X_R$ of $X$ over $R$, i.e., a smooth, flat, proper $R$-scheme $X_R$ such that $X_R \times_R K \cong X$.
-Then there are (many) elements $T \in K(X)$ such that $K(T) \cong K(X)$ and the local ring at the generic point of the special fiber of $X_R$ is the valuation ring of $K(T)$ corresponding to the Gauss valuation.
-We say that $T$ is a \emph{coordinate} of $X_R$ (note that there can be many different coordinates for a given model).
+Let $X \cong \proj^1_K$.
+Write $v$ for the valuation on $K$.
+Let $X_R$ be a smooth model of $X$ over $R$.
+Then there is an element $T \in K(X)$ such that $K(T) \cong K(X)$ and the local ring at the generic point of the special fiber of $X_R$ is the valuation ring of $K(T)$ corresponding to the Gauss valuation (which restricts to $v$ on $K$).
+We say that our model corresponds to the Gauss valuation on $K(T)$, and we call $T$ a \emph{coordinate} of $X_R$.
 Conversely, if $T$ is any rational function on $X$ such that $K(T) \cong K(X)$, there is a smooth model $X_R$ of $X$ such that $T$ is a coordinate of $X_R$.
+In simple terms, $T$ is a coordinate of $X_R$ iff, for all $a, b \in R$, the subvarieties of $X_R$ cut out by $T-a$ and $T-b$ intersect exactly when $v(a-b) > 0$.

-Let $X_R$ be a semistable model of $X$ over $R$.
-The special fiber of such a model $X_R$ is a tree-like configuration of $\proj^1_k$'s.
-Each irreducible component of the special fiber $\ol{X}$ of $X_R$ corresponds to a smooth model of $X$, and thus to (many) coordinates $T$.
+Now, let $X_R'$ be a semistable model of $X$ over $R$.
+The special fiber of $X_R'$ is a tree-like configuration of $\proj^1_k$'s.
+Each irreducible component $\ol{W}$ of the special fiber $\ol{X}$ of $X_R'$ yields a smooth model of $X$ by blowing down all other irreducible components of $\ol{X}$.
+If $T$ is a coordinate on the smooth model of $X$ with $\ol{W}$ as special fiber, we will say that $T$ corresponds to $\ol{W}$.

-\subsubsection{Disks and annuli}
+\subsection{Disks and annuli}

 We give a brief overview here.
 For more details, see \cite{He:dc}.